inveniosoftware/docs-invenio-rdm/docs/operate/customize/collections.md

 Before creating collections, you need:

 1. **Access to Python shell** - Collections are currently managed via `invenio shell`
-2. **A community with sub-communities enabled** - At present, collections are scoped to communities, so you need at least one community.
+2. **A community with subcommunities enabled** - At present, collections are scoped to communities, so you need at least one community.
 Additionally, to display the "Browse" tab, that community must have `children.allow: true` set.

 !!! warning "Administration UI for Collections"
     The administration UI for managing collections is not yet available in InvenioRDM v13.
 Collections are currently managed programmatically via the Python shell.